IRS Notice CP2000: What is It?

 The IRS sends Notice CP2000 when information on a tax return does not match the data reported to the IRS by third parties, such as banks, vendors, or employers.
 Most commonly, the CP2000 relates to income from a tax form that was left off the tax return.
 That is why it is called an underreported income notice.

-CP2000 Notice Starts the IRS Audit Process
+Notice CP2000 Starts the IRS Audit Process for Underreported Income

-CP2000 marks the start of a correspondence audit.
+CP2000 marks the start of a correspondence audit

 Is Notice CP2000 an Audit?